Introduction

 Seekers might overlap with introverts while receivers may overlap with extroverts.

-Introverts often âlive aloneâ, so they have to seek stimuli.
-They love the internet more where search tools provide the key to unlock vast amounts of entertainment.
+Introverts often âlive aloneâ.
+They enjoy seeking stimuli on their own, without much outside influence.
+They love the internet the most where search tools provide the key to unlock vast amounts of entertainment.

 Inter-personal qualities